-The project was part of a broader effort led by Wikipedia to redress imbalances in its current content.
+The project is part of a broader effort led by Wikipedia to redress imbalances in its current content.
 Although it’s “free and anyone can contribute”, what Wikipedia discovered about itself is that over 90% of those who actually do so are white men of a particularly computer-nerd bent of mind.
 We tackle this egregious gender imbalance in the food-arena as a dedicated part of Wikipedia’s effort to improve these statistics across a spectrum of fields.
 Simultaneously, we embrace the need to more generally address neglected food and cooking personalities and topics as well as to correct popularly received falsehoods that are rife in a field that has only recently received serious scholarly attention.

 Since the project started we have held two training events every year – one in London at the British Library and the other during the OFS annual conference.
 We welcome participants of all backgrounds and experience levels to these events.
 Our hope is that by doing so every contributor, from expert to student, can not only learn why and how to contribute to Wikipedia but also initiate an important dialogue between all involved.
 To date all our Wiki-edit sessions have been lively, fun and supportive.
 Our group includes leading food scholars as well as students and interested amateurs and is open to anyone.